-- A structured training programme for newly appointed Trustee Directors including completion of the Pension Regulator's Trustees toolkit, which is an online learning programme. - Assessing training needs and identifying gaps in knowledge through regular self-assessments. - Undergoing regular training for the year, this included investment strategy training, training on pensioner buy-ins and training on possible end games. - Maintaining training logs for each individual Trustee Director which supports the above. - The Trustee has engaged with its professional advisers regularly throughout the year to ensure that it exercises its functions properly and take professional advice where needed.
-In exercising its functions this has required knowledge of key scheme documents such as the Trust Deed & Rules, Trustee Report & Accounts and Statement of Investment Principles.
-A few of the areas that support this statement are set out below: - Preparation for the production of an Implementation statement. - Arrange preparation and audit of the annual Trustee's Report and Accounts. - The law relating to pensions and trusts through updating the risk register. - Review of quarterly administration reports to monitor service delivery against agreed service levels standards and assessing the member experience. - Reviewing investment reports to assess fund performance against benchmarks, and funds against overall Scheme aim and objectives, as set out in the statement of Investment Principles. - Maintaining a regime for proper governance reviewing and updating the Trustee's governance framework for the DC Section of the Scheme. - Implementing the investment strategy changes following completion of the investment strategy review in March 2022.
+- A structured training programme for newly appointed Trustee Directors including completion of the Pension Regulator's Trustees toolkit, which is an online learning programme. - Assessing training needs and identifying gaps in knowledge through regular self-assessments. - Undergoing regular training for the year, this included investment strategy training, training on pensioner buy-ins and training on funding. - Maintaining training logs for each individual Trustee Director which supports the above.

+The Trustee has engaged with its professional advisers regularly throughout the year to ensure that it exercises its functions properly and take professional advice where needed.
+In exercising its functions, this has required knowledge of key scheme documents such as the Trust Deed & Rules, Trustee Report & Accounts and Statement of Investment Principles.
+A few of the areas that support this statement are set out below:

+- Preparation for the production of an Implementation statement. - Arrange preparation and audit of the annual Trustee's Report and Accounts. - The law relating to pensions and trusts through updating the risk register. - Review of quarterly administration reports to monitor service delivery against agreed service levels standards and assessing the member experience.